 MKT 2143 Principles of Marketing

 A study of the marketing process for identifying a need and selecting target markets; developing a product to satisfy the need; and the distribution, promotion, and pricing of the product.
 Offered in online format.
-An additional fee associated with this course.
 Prerequisite: ECN 2003 or 2113.